 - .UG Domain Registrar API

-Like any other countries around the globe, Uganda has its specific country code domain name extensions.
-These are basically for use by institutions, organizations and businesses operating within the borders of Uganda.
+Uganda has its specific country code domain name extensions.
+Just like any other countries around the globe .
+These extensions are basically for use by institutions, organizations and businesses operating within the borders of Uganda.

 The dot ug (.ug) is the country code Top Level Domain (ccTLD) extension specific to Uganda.
 It derives itself from the country’s two letter ISO code, UG.

 .ug domain names exist in two main categories of their corresponding ccTLDs.
 These include the second level .ug TLD extension as well the third level TLD extensions.
-In the sections below, we shall explore the different extensions and the circumstances under which the use of each of them is preferred.
+In the sections below, we shall explore the different extensions and the circumstances under which one should use each of them.

 The .UG Second Level ccTLD

-.Ug is Uganda’s second level country code TLD extension which can be used in the same way the popular .com, .net and others are used.
-That means, with this TLD, one can register their domain names in the format domain.ug or brandname.ug.
+.Ug is Uganda’s second level country code TLD extension.
+You can use it in more or less the same way you use the popular .com, .net and others.
+That means, with this TLD, you can register your domain name in the format domain.ug or brandname.ug.

 The .ug second level country code domain name extension has no limitations on the nature of business or institution to use it.
 Any institution, organization or business can use it.
-Whether a private business or government agency, profit or non-profit organization; there are no special or specific limitations or recommendations on the use of this extension.
-As long the institution or organization using it is operating in Uganda.
+Whether a private business or government agency, profit or non-profit organization.
+There are no special or specific limitations or recommendations on the use of this extension.
+As long as the institution or organization using it is operating in Uganda.

 Examples of organizations using the .ug second level country code domain extension include Africel Uganda among others.